 Enviornmental White Papers

-These white papers from leading Environmental Law experts provide great insight and research on timely relevant Environmental Law topics.
+White Papers from leading Environmental Law experts provide great insight and research on timely relevant Environmental Law topics.

 Increasingly, state environmental agencies and the Environmental Protection Agency are requiring developers to work with environmental professionals to create plans that will eliminate or severely lessen the amount of erosion along streams and creeks.
 Using both natural and manmade efforts to reduce waves and keep the streambed elevated.
 Before starting on any project to preserve a stream's existing location or alter it sufficiently to reduce erosion, it's worth reviewing the latest and most popular methods used to reduce or eliminate erosion and other destructive forces that can come with increased development, which are outlined in this white paper.